 Currently there is no national unified cancer database for incidence, mortality, and risk factors for Japanese Americans as most previous data were combined with that of other Asian Americans and Pacific Islanders.
-Present information is derived from published studies, the California Cancer Registry, and the Surveillance, Epidemiology, and End Results (SEER) program among others.
-With the adaptation to Western diets and a trend to be overweight as elucidated by the California Health Interview Survey, a telephone survey of health risk behaviors, colorectal cancer in Japanese Americans appears to be increasing.
+Present information is derived from published studies, the California Cancer Registry, and the Surveillance, Epidemiology, and End Results (SEER) program among others. e increasing.

-The 2000 to 2002 California Cancer Registry data showed the incidence of this cancer to be higher than that of other Asian ethnic groups and non Hispanic Whites.
-The colorectal cancer mortality in Japanese American men was also noted to be higher than that of other Asian ethnic groups and non Hispanic Whites.
-With the exception of fecal occult blood testing, colorectal cancer screening patterns in the Japanese Americans were similar to that of non Hispanic Whites (McCracken et al, 2007).
+The 2015 California Cancer Registry data showed the incidence of this cancer to be higher than that of other Asian ethnic groups and non-Hispanic Whites.
+The colorectal cancer mortality in Japanese American men was also noted to be higher than that of other Asian ethnic groups and non-Hispanic Whites.
+With the exception of fecal occult blood testing, colorectal cancer screening patterns in Japanese Americans were similar to that of non-Hispanic Whites (McCracken et al, 2007).